 How to setup Document Management Software Part 2/3: Non Required Profile Attributes

-In the examples in our first post, I would make all the fields required, which means that a user has to choose something in all fields or they cannot save a document.
-You also can set up fields that are not required.
+In the examples in our first post, all the Profile Attributes were required, which means that a user has to fill out each one or they cannot save a document.
+You also can set up Profile Attributes that are not required.

 Non-Required Profile Attributes

 Usually, this is a dropdown list that has items like Draft, Pending, and Executed.
-This lets someone know what stage the document is in.
-It will always default to Draft unless someone changes it.
+These attributes let someone know the stage of the document.

 As one attorney explained to me, these are the smoking gun documents.
-This allows you to bring these documents up regardless of doc type.
+This allows you to bring these documents up regardless of doctype.
 This would be in addition to the document type.
-So a document labeled memo would show up in the Memo List and the Important Documents list.
+So a document labeled memo would show up in the Memo List and the Hot Docs list.